What happened when we chalked SF to promote our startup

 Inspiration

-I got the idea for chalking from my college days.
+I got the idea for chalking from my college days at Stanford.
 As part of student groups promoting an event or a fundraiser, my peers and I would chalk reminders across Stanford campus so that students saw them on their way to class.
 Now that I’m working on my own startup, I’ve started noticing opportunities to promote our website, and the open, well-trafficked sidewalks of San Francisco looked like canvases.

 Kapwing is a video editor for entertainers, students, artists, and casual creatives, the kind of people who might be amused by a cartoon cat hand-drawn on the pavement.
 We wanted to make a statement to pedestrians about the things we stand for: creativity, playful art, scrappiness, and a bit of irreverence.